NSW Ombudsman and executive team

 Bachelor of Art (International Studies), Bachelor of Laws, Master of Laws, Solicitor of the Supreme Court of NSW.

-Louise was appointed Assistant Ombudsman in July 2022.
-She leads the Systems Oversight branch which is responsible for the statutory functions relating to the oversight of the Public Interest Disclosures scheme and the Mandatory Disease Testing scheme.
+Louise commenced as an Assistant Ombudsman in July 2022, and was later appointed to the position of Deputy Ombudsman.
+Louise leads the Systems Oversight branch which is responsible for the statutory functions relating to the oversight of the public interest disclosures scheme and the mandatory disease testing scheme.

 Director, Enabling Services